holochain/docs-pages/src/pages/get-started/index.md

 cd my_forum_app
 ```

-Just to get an overview of what our first scaffold command set up for us, let's check the contents of that `my_forum_app` folder by typing:
+Just to get an overview of what your first scaffold command set up for you, you can check the contents of that `my_forum_app` folder by typing:

 ```shellsession
 ls
 ```

-It should look like it has set up a similar set of folders and configuration files to those we saw in the "Hello, World!" hApp.
+It should look like it has set up a similar set of folders and configuration files to those you saw in the "Hello, World!" hApp.

 Now, fire up the nix development shell, which makes all scaffolding tools and the Holochain binaries directly available from the command line, by entering: